-To empty the cabinet and blast machine of media, turn the exhauster ON and blow off the cabinet interior until all media is recovered from the cabinet.
+4.2.1 To empty the cabinet and blast machine of media, turn the exhauster ON and blow-off the cabinet interior until all media is recovered from the cabinet.
 Reduce pressure to 40 psi.
 Place an empty container, such as a bucket, on the cabinet grate.
-Remove nozzle and nozzle washer, close the door, close the choke valve per Section 4.5, and press the foot pedal.
+Remove nozzle and nozzle washer, close the door, close the choke valve and press the foot pedal.
 Direct media flow into the container.
-Empty the container when full or before it is too heavy to easily manage, and repeat the process until the machine is empty.
+Empty the container when full or before it is too heavy to manage, and repeat the process until the machine is empty.
 Return the choke valve to the full open position.
-Clean the nozzle holder threads and inspect the threads on the nozzle and nozzle holder before reinstalling the nozzle washer and nozzle.
+Clean the nozzle holder threads and inspect the threads on the nozzle and nozzle.
 If complete purging of media is required, use a vacuum to clean media residue in cabinet hopper and blast machine head.

-- 4.3 Loading and Unloading Parts - 4.3.1 Load and unload parts through the door. - 4.3.2 Parts must be free of oil, water, grease, or other contaminants that will clump media or clog filters.
+4.3 Loading and Unloading Parts

+4.3.1 Parts must be free of oil, water, grease, or other contaminants that will clump media or clog filters.
 If parts are oily or greasy, degrease and dry them prior to blasting.